-The PTB reflects the minimum criteria to qualify or recertify for a position.
-The AHJ has the authority to add content to the baseline PTB competencies, behaviors, and tasks as necessary.
+The PTB sets minimum criteria for certification for a position.
+The AHJ has the authority to add content to the baseline PTB competencies, behaviors and tasks as necessary.

-The PTB covers all type levels for a given position, but a trainee may check only one "Type" box and work on only one type at a time.
+The PTB covers all type levels for a given position, but an AHJ may check only one "Type" box and work on only one type at a time.
 (The National Incident Management System (NIMS) Job Title/Position Qualifications document describes all types.)